 The TSAA does not require a separate application.
-Student must have a non-rejected FAFSA on file, have a valid Expected Contribution (EFC) of 2100 or less and must be enrolled at least half-time.
+Student must have a non-rejected FAFSA on file, have a valid Expected Contribution (EFC) of 5846 or less (was 2100 prior to September, 2020 and 4500 prior to October 11, 2021)) and must be enrolled at least half-time.
 Student must maintain satisfactory academic progress (SAP) according to the standards and practices of the institution.
 Must not be in default on a loan or owe a refund on any grant previously received at any institution and must not have received a baccalaureate degree.
 If awarded the TSAA, the first eligible Tennessee school listed on your FAFSA will be notified.
 You can update your school of choice by updating your TSAC profile via the TSAC Student Portal.
 Because available funding is insufficient to reach all eligible applicants, early filing of the FAFSA is strongly encouraged as soon as possible after October 1.
 Awards are made until funds are depleted.
 First priority is given to U.S. citizens.

 TSAA awards are eligible to be disbursed to student accounts upon registration and once fees are live for each term.
-Before disbursement, student records are reviewed to ensure the student remains eligible for the award(s) and is registered for the required number of classes.
+Before disbursement, student records are reviewed to ensure the student remains eligible for the award(s) and is registered for the required number of hours.
 The initial award is based on full-time enrollment.
-The institution will certify each term of enrollment and if a student is enrolled less than full time the institution must adjust the award accordingly.
+The institution will certify each term of enrollment and if a student is enrolled less than full time, the institution must adjust the award accordingly.